foxbunny/javascript-by-example/proto.md

 `this` is undefined (you need to use strict mode for this, though, so be careful).

-As mentioned before, EcmaScript 6 introduced a new `class` keyword to help out developers that feel more comfortable thinking in terms of classes.
+As mentioned before, ECMAScript 6 introduced a new `class` keyword to help out developers that feel more comfortable thinking in terms of classes.
 The keyword does not really change the fact that we are doing prototypal inheritance, though, and if you fancy using it, you should be aware of this fact.